youngbryanyu/simple-app-config/README.md

 #### Errors Thrown
 - `UndefinedEnvVarError`: Thrown if your configuration file references an invalid environment variable.
-- `UnsupportedTypeError`: Thrown if you attempt to convert an environment variable referenced in your configuration file to a non-supported type (not a type mentioned).
+- `UnsupportedTypeError`: Thrown if you attempt to convert an environment variable referenced in your configuration file to a non-supported type.
 - `TypeConversionError`: Thrown if if you attempt converting an environment variable that is formatted badly and/or cannot be converted to the desired target type.

 #### Example